 Non-compliant Spending through Non-PO Invoice Payments

-Dr. Nicholas Jones, Provost and Executive Vice President
+Dr. Justin Schwartz, Interim Provost and Executive Vice President

 Dr. Sara Thorndike, Senior Vice President for Finance and Business/Treasurer